A local proof for the characterization of Young measures generated by sequences in BV: Introduction

 \begin{proposition} Let $\nu \in \Ybf(\Omega;\R^{m \times d})$ be a Young measure with $\lambda_\nu(\partial \Omega) = 0$ such that there exists $u \in \BV(\Omega;\R^m)$ with $[\nu] = Du$, and such that for all quasiconvex $h \in \Crm(\R^{m \times d})$ with linear growth at infinity the Jensen-type inequalities~(i) and~(ii) from the preceding theorem hold.
 Then, $\nu \in \GY(\Omega;\R^{m \times d})$. \end{proposition}

 In contrast to the proof strategy in~\cite{KriRin10CGGY} we here rely on a local approach, i.e.\ we consider blow-ups of Young measures in the form of tangent Young measures as introduced in~\cite{Rind12LSYM} (we use the newer, slightly streamlined versions of the localization principles from~\cite{Rind11PhD}), see the pivotal Propositions~\ref{prop:localize_reg},~\ref{prop:localize_sing} for the precise formulation involving \enquote{tangent Young measures}.
 This strategy is somewhat reminiscent of the one employed by Kinderlehrer \& Pedregal~\cite{KinPed91CYMG}, which proceeds by reduction to the case of \enquote{homogeneous} Young measures and a geometric Hahn--Banach argument.
 Owing to the more complex fine structure of BV-functions as opposed to $W^{1,1}$-functions, the present proof of course requires additional ideas.
 In particular, the local arguments differ at \enquote{regular} and \enquote{singular} points.
-At the latter points we need to employ the Rigidity Lemma from~\cite{Rind12LSYM} (see Lemma~\ref{lem:BV_rigidity} below) to infer that the local structure of the tangent Young measures is sufficiently constrained.
+At the latter points we need to employ Alberti's Rank-One Theorem~\cite{Albe93ROPD} to infer that the local structure of the tangent Young measures is sufficiently constrained (this use of Alberti's theorem seems to be a genuine requirement and Alberti's theorem cannot be replaced by a rigidity lemma as in~\cite{Rind12LSYM}).
 After the \enquote{local characterization} is complete and we have obtained generating sequences (consisting of gradients) for all tangent Young measures, we glue these sequences together in order to construct a sequence of gradients generating the Young measure we started with.
 In all of these arguments we rely heavily on the machinery for generalized Young measures developed in~\cite{KriRin10CGGY,Rind12LSYM,Rind11LSIF,Rind11PhD}.